nodefluent/node-sinek/lib/connect/README.md

 * Q: I get a lot of leader not available errors when using the producer :(
 * A: Check your partition settings, does the topic really have the corresponding amount of partitions available
 * A: Otherwise this might related to topic metadata, run `producer.refreshMetadata(["topic"]).then()` (once) first.

+### 3
+* Q: Can I connect directly to the Kafka Broker without Zookeeper
+* A: Yes, it is possible simply provide "kafkaHost" as config instead of "zkConStr"